Architecture Overview

 Real-time Features:

-- Presence status (online/offline/away)
+- Presence status (online/idle/dnd/invisible/offline)

-- Typing indicators
+- Typing indicators (channels, DMs, group DMs)

-- Live message updates
+- Live message creation, editing, deletion

-- Server/channel member updates
+- Server member updates

-4. Database Architecture
+4. Voice Architecture

 PostgreSQL Schema Design